tabishaliansari/Power-Consumption-Projection/README.md

 This project is being developed to learn and enchance skillsets in the scope of Data Science and Machine Learing.
 ***
 ## Project Scope :
+The Energy Consumption Prediction Model is specifically designed for aiding in the industries in planning the annual budget.
+Having a numerical predicted value in hand while planning the annual budget will obviously benefit resource allocation process, revenue distribution and various other fields.
+The project also aims at bringing smart meters into each and every household, thereby informing the energy usage patterns to the citizens and helping save the environment and the masses' money.

 ## Project Description :
 This project aims at predicting the energy consumption of residential households and as well as commercial industries.
 As of now, the project is in its very initial stages.\